RyanCCollins/react-redux-simple-starter/README.md

+# No longer maintained
+I have moved onto using my other boilerplate project.
+Although still very useful, I will not be updating this project any longer.
+Please check out the [Scalable React Boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate).
+Feel free to use this and get in touch if you'd like to take over maintaining it.

 ![React Redux Simple Starter Logo](https://github.com/RyanCCollins/cdn/blob/master/react-redux-simple-starter/logo.png?raw=true)
 # Behind the boilerplate
 The hardest part about React is getting setup.
 This project aims to help anyone quickly get bootstrapped with the latest versions of React, Redux, Webpack, etc.  It uses Hot Module Reloading and has a few optional add-ons like React Foundation, Redux Form, etc.